TiagoLemosNeitzke/erpsaas/README.md

     cd erpsaas

-Install all the dependencies using composer and npm
+Install all the dependencies using composer and npm, if you use Docker in your development environment, follow this [documentation](./Docs/installWithDocker.md)

     composer install
     npm install